-Figure 29 Volumes, Directories, and Files
+Figure 6-1 Volumes, Directories, and Files

-Volume.
-The highest level in the NetWare file system, created from logical partitions using INSTALL.
+Volume is the highest level in the NetWare file system, created from logical partitions using INSTALL.
 A volume can reside on one hard disk, or it can span multiple hard disks.

 To a user, a volume appears much like a hard disk in a standalone system.